yuelongyu/Lima-tango-python/doc/index.rst

 \                        \       **CONFIG**              \
 config_available_module  ro      DevString[]             List of possible config modules, config_available_name    ro      DevString[]             List of existing config names
+\                        \       **BUFFER**              \
+buffer_max_memory	 rw	 DevShort		 The maximum among of memory in percent of the available RAM
+			   		   		 that Lima is using to allocate frame buffer.
 ======================== ======= ======================= =======================================================================================